lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 * Border color - Boxes and lines around things.
 * Faded text color - Hints and subtle headings, like the sidebar headings.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** After changing the colors, you'll usually need to do a force-refresh on your browser to make it reload the page.
+This is a browser thing, not an Ares thing.

 ## Images

 There are three main images used by the website.
 You can upload new versions on the website admin page.